Platform, not one file service

 Typical ECUs include EDC16, EDC17, MD1, MG1, Simos, PCR2.1, Delphi, Denso and other ECU families.

-You can create a request for file checking or analysis.
+You can start a request for file checking or analysis.
 Whether and how this is handled is decided by the selected provider.

 Files and contact details are released through the platform after an offer has been accepted.